 As a reasonable accommodation, ESAs are an exception to the University's policy prohibiting animals in University housing.
 As set forth in Section IV, however, the University requires documentation to support a request for an ESA as a reasonable accommodation.

-An "Owner" is an individual who has requested the accommodation and received approval to have an ESA in their University residence or in certain areas of campus.
+An "Owner" is an individual who has requested the accommodation and received approval to have an ESA in their University residence.
 The Owner is the individual with primary responsibility for the ESA.

 SECTION IV - SERVICE ANIMALS AND ESAS LIVING IN RESIDENCE HALLS